tomeichlersmith/denv/docs/src/manual/denv.md

     does not exist
   - **denv init** and **denv config image** will not pull an image if it already exists

+  **DENV_TAB_COMMANDS** a space-separated list of commands to include in tab-completions of denv.
+  This is helpful if there are a set of common commands you use within the denv.

 # FILES

 This part of the manual is an attempt to list and explain the files within a `.denv` directory.